OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

 # Office Scripts sample scenario: Automated task reminders

-In this scenario you're managing a project and use an Excel worksheet to track your employees' status.
-Some people forget to put an entry in the spreadsheet and need to be reminded.
-Rather than emailing them individually, you want to do this as one action.
-You also want to use a Teams Adaptive Card to get their statuses, so that people don't have to find the correct spreadsheet for this month.
+In this scenario you're managing a project.
+You use an Excel worksheet to track your employees' status every month.
+You often need to remind people to fill out their status, so you've decided to automate that reminder process.

+You'll create a Power Automate flow to message people with missing status fields and apply their responses to the spreadsheet.
+To do this, you'll develop a pair of scripts to handle the working with the workbook.
+The first script gets a list of people with blank statuses and the second script adds a status string to the right row.
+You'll also make use of [Teams Adaptive Cards](/microsoftteams/platform/task-modules-and-cards/what-are-cards) to have employees enter their status directly from the notification.

 ## Scripting skills covered